[Column] Breastfeeding for democracy

 But in 1989, the brakes went off.
 Capitalism had 'won', fear of communism subsided.
 In many countries, the market is now as powerful as the state was in the former Eastern Bloc.

-Therefore, many countries citizens are now obsessed with the balance (or re-balance) between market and state.
+Therefore, in many countries citizens are now obsessed with the balance (or re-balance) between market and state.
 But the informal sector, or the "plural sector" as Mintzberg calls it (everything that belongs neither to the market nor to the state) is ignored.

 There is endless talk of "public-private partnerships" and the right balance between them – but meanwhile, Mintzberg observes, "the stool is losing its third leg".